Shoulder girdle: Other animals

 The pectoral girdle demonstrates an enormous variation in amniotes (vertebrates adapted to a full terrestrial life), both among extant species and along evolutionary lines, and determining homologies for individual pectoral elements is difficult.
 Except for the sternum, these elements (along with the pelvic girdle) were, however, present in early bony fishes before there were even limbs, arising from their ancestral external armor plates.
-In digitless choanates the cleithrum, clavicle, and interclavicle are dermal and linked to the caudal part of the head while the humerus articulates with a small scapulocoracoid bone.
+In digitless choanates, the cleithrum, clavicle, and interclavicle are dermal and linked to the caudal part of the head while the humerus articulates with a small scapulocoracoid bone.
 As the first digits appeared, the pectoral structure lost its direct connection to the head skeleton while the scapulocoracoid grew more prominent and started to face laterally.
-In true tetrapods the dermal part of the girdle was gradually reduced and the scapulocoracoid split into a dorsal scapula and a ventral coracoid.
+In true tetrapods, the dermal part of the girdle was gradually reduced and the scapulocoracoid split into a dorsal scapula and a ventral coracoid.
 As for the sternum, it also came from the fusion of the inner ends of the pectoral girdles in tetrapods, subsequently growing between the ribs.

 In dinosaurs

-In dinosaurs the main bones of the pectoral girdle were the scapula (shoulder blade) and the coracoid, both of which directly articulated with the clavicle.
+In dinosaurs, the main bones of the pectoral girdle were the scapula (shoulder blade) and the coracoid, both of which directly articulated with the clavicle.
 The clavicle was present in saurischian dinosaurs but largely absent in ornithischian dinosaurs.
 The place on the scapula where it articulated with the humerus (upper bone of the forelimb) is the called the glenoid.
 The scapula served as the attachment site for a dinosaur's back and forelimb muscles.

 In primates

 Chimpanzees are far better at brachiation than humans.
 Their clavicles possess a cranially oriented twist on the acromial end, conducive to better force transfer through it - a very important function in arboreal locomotion.
 Chimpanzee scapulas also possess a considerably larger supraspinous fossa, allowing for a larger supraspinatus muscle.
-Through the process of evolution, humans have lost the Atlantoclavicularis muscle, originating on the atlas of the vertebral column, and inserting onto the acromial clavicle.
+Through the process of evolution, humans have lost the atlantoclavicularis muscle, originating on the atlas of the vertebral column, and inserting onto the acromial clavicle.
 This muscle acts to elevate the clavicle.

+In placoderms

+A specimen of the placoderm Kolymaspis demonstrates that the shoulder girdle evolved from gill arches present in ancient vertebrates.